ngu/pySLBL/README.md

 Save the toolbox ("pySLBL_v_2_0.tbx") on your computer.
 Open ArcMap, open the Toolbox window and right-click to add a toolbox.
 In ArcGIS Pro, go to the catalog pane and right-click on Toolboxes to add the toolbox

 ## Compatibility
-The toolbox has been developed on ArcMap 10.7.1 and tested on ArcMap 10.8 and ArcGIS Pro 2.8.0
+The toolbox has been developed on ArcMap 10.8.1 and tested on ArcGIS Pro 2.8.0

 ## Citing this tool
 There is no publication direclty describing this toolbox, but you may cite this Github repository: Nicolet, P. (2020): pySLBL, https://github.com/ngu/pySLBL

 To cite the SLBL method itself, please refer to the reference section

+## Reporting a bug
+If you find a bug, we appreciate if you report it to pierrick.nicolet@ngu.no.
+Other feedbacks or ideas are welcome as well.

 ## References